codrush/hexolike/source/docs/build-linux.md

 or you can compile by yourself and then install it with no version requirements.

-## Installation steps of the dependence library.
+## Installing dependencies
 ### boost 1.56+
 ```bash
 sudo yum/apt-get/brew install libboost-all-dev
 ```
-If build boost manually, please download boost from <http://www.boost.org/>.
+If building boost manually, please download boost from <http://www.boost.org/>.

-If build with boost 1.59~1.63, get compiling error on json_parser 'placeholders::_1' caused by boost bug:
+If building with boost 1.59~1.63, get compiling error on json_parser 'placeholders::_1' caused by boost bug:
 ```
 /usr/local/include/boost/property_tree/json_parser/detail/parser.hpp:217:52: error: ‘_1’ was not declared in this scope
 ```